 How do some people survive, and even thrive, despite challenging circumstances?
 How can we use our strengths to overcome difficulties?
 How can innovative treatment approaches help?

+These are the questions that inspire my work.
 I explored these questions while earning my PhD in Psychology at the University of Pennsylvania, where I trained in both clinical psychology (which is mostly about fixing things that go wrong) and positive psychology (which is mostly about enhancing things that go right).
-I’m keenly interested in the place where these two fields meet, and specialize in understanding and fostering posttraumatic growth: positive change resulting from the struggle with adversity.
-I’m grateful to the faculty mentors who supported this work: Dr. Martin Seligman (advisor), a founder of the field of positive psychology; Dr. Dianne Chambless, an expert in evidence-based treatments for psychological disorders; Dr. Sara Jaffee, an expert on psychological resilience; and Dr. Angela Duckworth, an expert on grit and self-control.
+I’m keenly interested in the place where these two fields meet, and I specialize in understanding and fostering posttraumatic growth: positive change resulting from the struggle with adversity.
+I’m grateful to the faculty mentors who supported this work: Martin Seligman (advisor), a founder of the field of positive psychology; Dianne Chambless, an expert in evidence-based treatments for psychological disorders; Sara Jaffee, an expert on psychological resilience; and Angela Duckworth, an expert on grit and self-control.

-I’m honored to continue this work at the Veterans Administration Puget Sound Health Care System in Seattle, WA, where I conduct research and clinical work with Veterans facing serious illness and injury.
+I’m honored to continue my work at the Veterans Administration Puget Sound Health Care System in Seattle, WA, where I conduct research and clinical work with Veterans experiencing serious illness and injury.